osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Street name

-The widget shows street names or roads (highway shield), as well as a scheme of the maneuver during navigation.
+Street name widget shows **current street name** with straight location arrow or **next street name** with the maneuver has to be completed.
+Street name typically consists of highway shield, [name](https://wiki.openstreetmap.org/wiki/Key:name), [ref](https://wiki.openstreetmap.org/wiki/Key:ref), [internation ref](https://wiki.openstreetmap.org/wiki/Key:int_ref), [destination](https://wiki.openstreetmap.org/wiki/Key:destination).
+Switch between current street name to the next street name happens when you approach the maneuver location (~20 seconds), same as '[Turn in X m](/development/algorithms/voice-prompt-triggering#trigger-behavior)' voice prompt.

 When driving along a street or highway, the widget shows the name or designation of the current street (road) with a blue arrow.